ubc-lib-geo/gis-workshop-waml-template/content/examples/images.md

 **Link an image:**

-To link an image, you just need to put the embed the image syntax within the syntax for a hyperlink:
+To link an image, you just need to embed the image syntax within the syntax for a hyperlink:

 Here's a regular link: